orrholly/FDA-WebApp-Documentation/Phase-1/functional-specs.md

 Prints a PDF of map with title and subtitle.

 ###Bookmark
 Creates a bookmark of extent you choose.
 **Bug**: Widget is not allowing for saving.
 Tested in Chrome and Firefox.
 <img src="/images/bookmark.png" width="300">

+###Basic Navigation
+Pan, zoom-in, zoom-out, full-extent, select area to zoom in.